jetk/playbook/amazon-leadership-principles.md

 They are roughly ranked in frequency.
 Ownership is last because it's always important.

-Most critical LPs for Amazon PMs are bolded.
+Most critical LPs for Amazon PMs are bolded; however I chose this order as they apply to the doing of product, rather than the working as a product manager.

 ## ALPs